Mar 4, 2013

 Each casino has a multitude of surveillance cameras to guarantee play is fair and the odds are understood by all who play the quarter slots or sit down at the high roller poker table.
 To ensure such fairness, the Nevada Gaming Commission regulates every aspect of gambling in the entire state.
 Strict penalties for violation of gaming regulations by casino operators keep each in line and playing by the rules.

 Outside the casinos, locals find the guarantees of fair play and manipulation of odds are not so well regulated.
 State agencies responsible for overseeing and enforcing specific state laws and regulations have lost their vigilance.
 In at least one case a state regulation involving the Nevada Department of Corrections is providing one company an unfair advantage over competitors.
 The prize sought isn’t a hundred dollar hit on quarter slots, its millions in profits.
+This is will be a big success with the prison labour as now playing poker online is legalised in NJ, New Jersey as stated in this NJ poker sites.
 An important aspect of this advantage provided to a single company, is an increase in Nevada’s already high 10.8% unemployment rate.

 The issue is an ongoing battle being waged over the use of inmate labor by a private company, Alpine Steel operating out of Las Vegas, NV.
 Alpine is competing directly against other Nevada companies in the field of structural steel fabrication.
 Alpine’s competitors pay fair wages, benefits, provide unemployment insurance and vacation pay, while Alpine avoids all those costs.